 November, 2018 — Restoration planting in Kirkstone Park

-We will be undertaking restoration planting in Kirkstone Park, following the fuel treatment work we did in March, 2018.
+We undertook restoration planting in Kirkstone Park, following the fuel treatment work we did in March, 2018.

 September, 2018 to May, 2019 — Plan updates begin